15 of the best hat sewing patterns

 A hat can be the perfect finishing touch to your outfit, whether you're looking for a warm hat to stay cosy in the winter or a practical sun hat to protect your skin in the summer.

 It's not always easy to find the ideal hat in the shops, so finding a hat sewing pattern to make your own can be a great alternative.
-The best bit is that you can make a hat sewing pattern in any pattern or colour you fancy, so it'll match your wardrobe!
+The best bit is that you can make a hat sewing pattern in any colour you fancy, so it'll match your wardrobe!
 You can coordinate it with your scarf too.